ARM-software/EndpointAI/Kernels/Research/Arm-Link/README.md

 - **From the system integrator view**, it eases the tuning and the replacement of one component by another one.
 It is made to ease processing split with multiprocessing.
 The stream is described with a graph (a text file) which can be designed with a graphical tool:  we have in mind to ease the development of DSP/ML processing without need to write code.
 CMSIS-LINK lets the system integrator focus on the dynamic behavior of the system.

-A prototype will be published here in December.